DawidAntczak/musiclivegenerator/README.md

     Run train.py

 ## Requirements
-Everything was run using Python 3.8 on Windows in Anaconda environment exported to [requirements.txt](https://github.com/DawidAntczak/musiclivegenerator/blob/main/requirements.txt).
+Everything was run using Python 3.8 on Windows in Anaconda environment.
+The environment can be imported using [anaconda.yaml](https://github.com/DawidAntczak/musiclivegenerator/blob/main/anaconda.yaml) as described in [docs] (https://docs.anaconda.com/navigator/tutorials/manage-environments/#importing-an-environment).

 ## Acknowledgement